umtdemr/Person-alarm/README.md

 ## TODO

 - [x] Process captured image directly
-- [ ] Increase quality of captured image
+- [x] Increase quality of captured image
+  > I can't do anything about it with code.
+Camera's cold time effect the quality directly